amitmerchant1990/reverie/README.md

 The generated sitemap of your blog can be found at <https://yourgithubusername.github.io/sitemap>.
 You can see the example sitemap feed over [here](https://www.amitmerchant.com/reverie/sitemap).

+## Emailware
+Reverie is an [emailware](https://en.wiktionary.org/wiki/emailware).
+Meaning, if you liked using this theme or it has helped you in any way, I'd like you send me an email at <bullredeyes@gmail.com> about anything you'd want to say about this software.
+I'd really appreciate it!

 ## The name?

 reverie - _a state of being pleasantly lost in one's thoughts; a daydream._<br><sup>/ˈrɛv(ə)ri/</sup>